-About Stephanie Ruble (a.k.a. sruble):
+About Stephanie Ruble (a.k.a. sruble)

 My Creative Influences:

-* Kitty: When I was young, I had a stuffed animal named Kitty (seen in the drawing here, from first or second grade).
-I made up stories and adventures for Kitty and treated her like she was a person, even though she was a stuffed cat.
+* Kitty: When I was little, I had a stuffed animal named Kitty.
+I made up stories and adventures for her.
 Kitty went through the hole in her hollow tree to have adventures in a different land.
-These days I'd call her hollow tree a portal to another world, but back then, I didn't know that.
-I just thought of it as an escape route to someplace more exciting than real life.
+It was an escape route to a place more exciting than real life.
 Unfortunately, I don't remember the details of the world inside her hollow tree.

 Kitty was also my first attempt at creating a character's voice that wasn't my own.
 She liked to talk to my family and say things that I wouldn't (or couldn't) say.
 She said what she was thinking, without thinking about the consequences (and since she was a stuffed cat, there weren't any consequences for her - though there were sometimes for me).
 A few years ago I created a zombie cheerleader character with a really strong voice.
 After a while, I realized that she was Kitty, all grown up, and transformed into a zombie girl!
 And now Kitty has come back in my art as a mischievous cat!
 There's new Kitty art in my portfolio, and here's a side by side view of Kitty, then and now: